lightsparkdev/js-sdk/packages/lightspark-cli/README.md

 # Get the balances for the account.
 lightspark balances

-# Create a bitcoin funding address for the account
+# Create a bitcoin funding address for the account.
 lightspark funding-address

 # Fund the account by sending bitcoin to the address you just created.
 # Once that transaction is confirmed, you can check the balances again.
 lightspark balances

-# Create an invoice
+# Create an invoice.
 lightspark create-invoice -a 100 -m "Pizza time"

 # Pay the invoice with a test payment.